bhagirath1312/html5-boilerplate/README.md

 ## Quick start

-Choose one of the following options:
+Choose one of the following options:-

 * Download the latest stable release from [html5boilerplate.com](https://html5boilerplate.com/).
 This zip file is a